orsinije/odm-dsi-docker/dsi-runtime/docs/advance.md

 docker run -ti -v /mylocaldropins:/dropins dsi-runtime /dsi-cmd solutionManager deploy remote /dropins/mysol.esa --host=dsi.hostname --port=9443 --sslProtocol=TLSv1.2 --disableServerCertificateVerification=true --disableSSLHostnameVerification=true --username=tester --password=tester
 ```

+The `dsi-cmd` script can be used to run any usual DSI CLI (`solutionManager`, `propertyManager`, etc.) direcly from a Docker container.

 ## Container parameter customization using docker-compose

 DSI containers can be customized with specific parameters specified in `.env` file when running docker-compose.